Contact Information

 Biography

-His most recent book is The Cinema of Aki Kaurismäki: Contrarian Stories (2013), published in the Wallflower imprint of Columbia University Press.
-His Scandinavian Crime Fiction, co-edited with Paula Arvas, was published by the University of Wales Press in 2011.
-Other books of his include Crime and Fantasy in Scandinavia: Fiction, Film, and Social Change (2008) published by the University of Washington Press in the New Directions in Scandinavian Studies series, and Transnational Cinema in a Global North: Nordic Cinema in Transition (2005), co-edited with Trevor Elkington.
-He has written articles on Aki Kaurismäki, Stieg Larsson, Leena Lehtolainen, Henning Mankell, Finnish cinema, Nordic cinema, and film authorship, among other topics.
-He is associate editor of the Journal of Scandinavian Cinema and review editor of Scandinavian Studies.
+I am co-editor of the Blackwell Companion to Tove Jansson, with Jussi Ojajärvi, Kasimir Sandbacka, Ralf Kauranen, and Kukku Melkas (in press, expected spr.
+2027).
+I am also co-editor of Nordic Noir, Adaptation, Appropriation with Linda Badley and Jaakko Seppälä.
+I am author of The Cinema of Aki Kaurismäki: Contrarian Stories (Wallflower, Columbia University Press, 2013).
+I co-edited Scandinavian Crime Fiction, co- with Paula Arvas (University of Wales Press, 2011).
+Other books include Crime and Fantasy in Scandinavia: Fiction, Film, and Social Change (University of Washington Press, 2008) and Transnational Cinema in a Global North: Nordic Cinema in Transition (2005), co-edited with Trevor Elkington.
+I have written articles on Aki Kaurismäki, Stieg Larsson, Leena Lehtolainen, Henning Mankell, Finnish cinema, Nordic cinema, and film authorship, among other topics.
+I have served as associate editor of the Journal of Scandinavian Cinema and review editor of Scandinavian Studies.
+And I have served as editor of the book series New Directions in Scandinavian Studies since 2017.

 Research